Darin Sprite

 Result!Font loadRawFontFromTexture(IStr path, int tileWidth, int tileHeight);

-Result!Sound loadRawSound(IStr path, float volume, float pitch);
+Result!Sound loadRawSound(IStr path, float volume, float pitch, bool isLooping);

 Fault loadRawTextIntoBuffer(IStr path, ref LStr buffer);